Quick/Quick/Documentation/ArrangeActAssert.md

   }

   func testOffer_whenTheBananaIsntPeeled_offersToPeelTheBanana() {
--    // Arrange: Create a banana and peel it.
+-    // Arrange: Create a banana.
 -    let banana = Banana()
-+    // Arrange: Peel the banana.
-    banana.peel()
+-
     // Act: Create the string used to offer the banana. let message = offer(banana)